-The standard method of NHPA Sanctioned Tournament play is round-robin play with contestants being seeded into classes using current NatStats ringer percentages.
+The standard method of NHPA Sanctioned Tournament play is round-robin play with contestants being seeded into classes using current ringer percentages imported from eShoe.
 Each contestant will play all other contestants in the Class.
 Court assignments and the order of play will follow a posted or printed schedule, normally given to each contestant at the beginning of the contest.